Key hole at the PGA Championship | Federal News Network

 KIAWAH ISLAND, S.C.
-(AP) — A look at the key hole Saturday in the third round of the PGA Championship:
+(AP) — A look at the key hole Sunday in the final round of the PGA Championship:

 PAR: 4.